wesselvanree/shopify-theme-tailwind/README.md

 Github Action.
 This action builds the index.css file in production mode so it is purged.

-Once you made your first commit, a production branch will be created on Github.
+Once you've made your first commit, a dist branch will be created on Github.
-Use the Shopify Github integration to sync your theme with the production branch by going to your admin dashboard > Online Store > Themes > Add Theme > Connect from Github.
+Use the Shopify Github integration to sync your theme with the dist branch by going to your admin dashboard > Online Store > Themes > Add Theme > Connect from Github.

 ## Usage